 What are we doing?

-The improvement project is focussing on the southern end of the Brighton Main Line between Three Bridges and Brighton.
+The improvement project is focusing on the southern end of the Brighton Main Line between Three Bridges and Brighton.
 Major engineering work is planned for the Victorian-era tunnels at Balcombe, Clayton, Haywards Heath and Patcham and the railway which runs through them.

 We are stemming leaks into the tunnels and improving drainage, while the third rail power supply and signalling are also being replaced or upgraded.

 Elsewhere on the closed section, we are replacing the track and sets of points, which enable trains to switch between tracks.